facelessuser/pymdown-extensions/docs/extensions/magiclink.md

 ## Overview

-MagicLink adds scans for URLs and generates proper HTML links.
-No special syntax is required, you just type or paste links.
+MagicLink scans for URLs and emails and generates proper HTML links for them.
+No special syntax is required, you just type or paste the links and they get converted.
 MagicLink auto-links HTML, FTP, and email links.

+If you happen to have some conflicts with syntax for a specific case, you can always revert to the old auto-link format as well: `<https://www.link.com>`.
+Additional MagicLink features should work with this form as well.

 If you don't like seeing `http://` before all your links and want them stripped out, enable `hide_protocol`.

-For some extra magic, enable `repo_url_shortener` for shorter concise links for popular source code hosts.
+For even more magic, enable `repo_url_shortener` for shorter concise links for popular source code hosts.
 Issue links and commit links will be shortened in the style of GFM.
 Issues are shortened to `user/repo#1` for repositories external to `base_repo_url` and `#1` for internal links.
-For commits links, external commits will show as `` user/repo@`abc1234` `` and for `` `abc1234` `` for internal commits.
+For commit links, external commits will show as `` user/repo@`abc1234` `` and internal commits will show as `` `abc1234` ``.
 Currently supports GitHub, GitLab, and Bitbucket.

 ## Options